dooboolab-community/react-native-iap/README.md

             // Failure to do this will result in the purchase being refunded on Android and
             // the purchase event will reappear on every relaunch of the app until you succeed
             // in doing the below.
 It will also be impossible for the user to purchase consumables
-            // again untill you do this.
+            // again until you do this.
             if (Platform.OS === 'ios') {
               await RNIap.finishTransactionIOS(purchase.transactionId);
             } else if (Platform.OS === 'android') {